St Paul's Cathedral: Artworks, tombs and memorials

-St Paul's at the time of its completion, was adorned by sculpture in stone and wood, most notably that of Grinling Gibbons, by the paintings in the dome by Thornhill, and by Jean Tijou's elaborate metalwork.
+St Paul's, at the time of its completion, was adorned by sculpture in stone and wood: most notably that of Grinling Gibbons, by the paintings in the dome by Thornhill, and by Jean Tijou's elaborate metalwork.
 It has been further enhanced by Sir William Richmond's mosaics and the fittings by Dykes Bower and Godfrey Allen.
 Other artworks in the cathedral include, in the south aisle, William Holman Hunt's copy of his painting The Light of the World, the original of which hangs in Keble College, Oxford.
-The St. Paul's version was completed with a significant input from Edward Robert Hughes as Hunt was now suffering from glaucoma.
+The St Paul's version was completed with significant input from Edward Robert Hughes as Hunt was now suffering from glaucoma.
 In the north choir aisle is a limestone sculpture of the Madonna and Child by Henry Moore, carved in 1943.
-The crypt contains over 200 memorials and numerous burials.
+The crypt contains more than 200 memorials and numerous burials.
 Christopher Wren was the first person to be interred, in 1723.
 On the wall above his tomb in the crypt is written in Latin: Lector, si monumentum requiris, circumspice ("Reader, if you seek his monument, look around you").

 The largest monument in the cathedral is that to the Duke of Wellington by Alfred Stevens.
 It stands on the north side of the nave and has on top a statue of Wellington astride his horse "Copenhagen".
 Although the equestrian figure was planned at the outset, objections to the notion of having a horse in the church prevented its installation until 1912.
 The horse and rider are by John Tweed.
 The Duke is buried in the crypt.